SongShihong/fair_kmeans-relax_and_merge/README.md

 # Relax and Merge: A Simple Yet Effective Framework for Solving Fair k-Means and k-sparse Wasserstein Barycenter Problems

-This code is the official implementation of the paper "Relax and Merge: A Simple Yet Effective Framework for Solving Fair k-Means and k-sparse Wasserstein Barycenter Problems" submitted to NeurIPS 2024.
+This code is the official implementation of the paper "Relax and Merge: A Simple Yet Effective Framework for Solving Fair k-Means and k-sparse Wasserstein Barycenter Problems" submitted to ICLR 2025.

 ## Requirements